wincowgerDEV/OpenSpecy-package/cran-comments.md

 ## R CMD check results

-0 errors | 0 warnings | 0 note
+0 errors | 0 warnings | 1 note

 ## Comments

+DOI links do not pass remote checks although they resolve fine using a web browser

-See NEWS file
+For further details, see NEWS file